arcana-network/docs.arcana/docs/faq/faq-gasless.md

 ??? an-faq "Can the gasless feature be enabled later once an app is already deployed?"

-      Developers can choose to configure the gasless feature later but they will be required to re-integrate the app with the {{config.extra.arcana.sdk_name}}.
-During re-integration, developers must update the newly assigned {{config.extra.arcana.app_address}} once gasless is enabled.
-Then, the app has to be redeployed on the Testnet or Mainnet.
+      Developers can choose to configure the gasless feature later, after deploying the app on the Testnet or the Mainnet.
+The user wallet address will change for the blockchain where gas tanks are set up.

-      What this means for the app users is, that they will see a different wallet address when using the redeployed app and selecting a network for which gas tanks are set up by the app developer.
-For such networks where gasless transactions are enabled by the developer, each user is assigned an additional address besides the EoA address.
+      Users will see a different wallet address when using the blockchain network for which gas tanks are set up by the app developer.
+For such networks, each user is assigned an additional address besides the EoA address.
 It is referred to as the SCW address.
 The SCW address is used for all the whitelisted app operations where the user does not have to pay any gas fees.
 The EoA account is used for exporting the user's private key and for signing messages on the blockchain.
+The SCW account is used for all other wallet operations and for automatically paying the gas fees.

+      Note that the user must ensure that the SCW wallet address is loaded with the requisite crypto assets before making a transaction such as transferring tokens to another user.
+Only the gas fees for transferring the tokens are paid for via the gasless feature.
+The user must have requisite tokens or funds in the SCW wallet before a gasless operation can succeed.

 ??? an-faq "Can the gasless feature be disabled?"